manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 27. If a **Get your work done with Office 365** window appears, then close it now.

 28. On the **Microsoft Office Home** tab, in the column of Microsoft 365 app icons that appears on the left side of the screen, select the **Admin** icon, which is the last icon in the list.
 This opens the **Microsoft 365 admin center** in a new browser tab.
-This will prepare you for future lab exercises that require the Microsoft 365 admin center.
+This will prepare you for the next lab exercise when you disable MFA for Holly Dickson after completing the Attack simulation training.

 29. Select a new tab in your **Edge** browser and enter the following URL in the address bar: **https://security.microsoft.com**.
 This will open the **Microsoft 365 Defender** portal.
 You will resume from here in the next task when you launch a spear phishing attack using Attack simulation training.